XenitAB/xenitab.github.io/docs/xks/developer-guide/api-migrations.md

 In Kubernetes API:s get continuously upgraded and deprecated.
-As a part of XKF we are in charge of upgrading the applications but it's up to you as a developer to upgrade the resources if you are utilizing them, but we will of course inform you when it's time and what is needed to be done.
+As a part of XKF we are in charge of upgrading the applications but it's up to you as a developer to upgrade the resources if you are utilizing them.
+We will of course inform you when it's time and summarize what needs to be done.

 This page is about sharing that information.

-## Kubernetes 1.25
+## Upgrading to Kubernetes 1.25

 ### CronJob

-Moving CronJob apiVersion from `batch/v1beta1` to `batch/v1` The only thing you need to do is to change the API version.
+CronJob `apiVersion` is moved from `batch/v1beta1` to `batch/v1`.
+The only thing you need to do is to change the API version.

 From: